amccarthy13/meetperry/README.md

     * Send a second `created` event with the same id and ensure a 409 is received
   * Send a `updated` event (with isCompleted set to true) and ensure the task is marked as completed in the db (completed_date set and non-null)
     * Send an `updated` event with a task id that doesn't exist and confirm we receive a 404
+    * Send an `updated` event with a deleted task and ensure we receive a 400
+    * Send an `updated` event with an already completed task and ensure we receive a 200 and the completed date remains unchanged
   * Send a `deleted` event and ensure the task is marked as deleted (deleted_date set and non-null)
     * Send a `deleted` event with a task id that doesn't exist and confirm we receive a 404
+    * Send an `deleted` event with an already deleted task and ensure we receive a 200 and the completed date remains unchanged
   * Send a nonsense event type and ensure we receive a 400
   * Check to make sure reports are generated for each user on the correct cadence.
     * Make sure each category has the correct number of tasks